 - Check Your Statements Regularly: Not only will this help you stay on top of your repayments, it will also allow you to check for fraud & unhelpful student spending habits (maybe next time you’re on a night out, leave your credit card at home.)
 Most credit card providers now offer online banking or apps that make checking your statement easier than ever.

 Made your decision?
 All that’s left to do now is find a space for your new baby in your wallet.
 Or even better, if you add your card to Curve, you don’t need to carry around that wallet at all.
-Add all your cards to the Curve App, then you can see all your cards and finances in one place, which makes it far easier to keep track of everything from that books budget to late night takeaways.
+Add your cards* to the Curve App and view your money in one place, making it far easier to keep track of everything from that books budget to late night takeaways.